kicksent/aravind-website/_pages/home.md

   - image_path: /assets/images/blog-cover.jpg
     alt: "Collage of cover images of blog posts"
     title: "Personal Blog"
-    excerpt: 'My blog attempts to cover stuff happening in my life with a touch of humour.'
+    excerpt: 'An ordinary life and things that happen, covered with a touch of humour.'
     url: "/blog/"
     btn_label: "Read More"
     btn_class: "btn--primary"